 When I was offered the chance to review Sands Hotel in Margate by Whats Good To Do I was over the moon.
 It was a fantastic chance for myself and my husband to get away and have a well needed break together.
 Sands Hotel looked perfect for this.

 The booking was easy, and if travelling by car you should take the opportunity to pre-book your car parking permit for £5 per night per space at the time of booking.
 You can park in the reserved yellow parking bays in the nearest car park which is only an alley way away from the hotel entrance.

 From the high street the hotel looks beautiful and very welcoming.
 Upon entering you walk straight into the reception/bar area.
-The bar and restaurant is open to the public and was fairly busy with people having afternoon tea.
+The bar and restaurant are open to the public and was fairly busy with people having afternoon tea.
 We were welcomed straight away by friendly staff that were polite, courteous and efficient.
 We were shown to our room, whilst waiting for the lift I was able to see the true beauty of Sands Hotel.
 The restaurant area looks out over the beach which is fronted with a glass wall to see far and wide.